Eastern Shore Centre

-Developed by The MGHerring Group and designed by CMH Architects of Birmingham, it officially opened on November 17, 2004, following a slight delay caused by Hurricane Ivan, although the Dillard's department store was operating a few weeks earlier.
-The lifestyle center is anchored by the Dillard's and Belk department stores, while the bookstore Barnes & Noble and the regional footwear retailer Shoe Station are additional junior anchors.
+Developed by The Trotman Company, Inc. and designed by CMH Architects of Birmingham, it opened on November 17, 2004.
+It is anchored by the Dillard's and Belk department stores, while the bookstore Barnes & Noble and the regional footwear retailer Shoe Station are additional junior anchors.
 In-line merchants include Build-A-Bear Workshop, Ann Taylor LOFT, and Kirkland's Home.
-Numerous eateries and service-oriented businesses are situated on outparcels in the parking lots of both Eastern Shore Centre and Eastern Shore Plaza.
-As of spring 2017, the regional shopping center is managed by Spinoso Real Estate Group.
+As of Fall 2024, Eastern Shore Centre was under the ownership of Wicker Park Capital Management while Crawford Square Real Estate Advisors are handling the leasing.